Tektii vs Zipline

 Zipline is an event-driven Python backtesting library originally built for Quantopian's research workflow.
 Since Quantopian shut down, the community fork zipline-reloaded continues maintenance, but there is no commercial team or dedicated support behind it.
 Zipline simulates at bar level (daily or minute OHLCV), supports Python only, and has no native path to live trading — you need third-party bridges to go from backtest to production.

 Tektii takes a different approach.
 Your strategy runs as a Docker container that communicates with a managed engine via WebSocket and REST APIs.
 The platform provides tick-level market data, visual analytics dashboards, strategy version management, and cloud infrastructure.
 You write strategies in any language — Python, Rust, Go, C++, or anything that runs in a container.
-The same engine runs both backtests and live trading.
+The backtest engine and the open-source Trading Gateway share the same API protocol — write once, run in simulation or live with zero code changes.

 Feature comparison